faithoflifedev/google_vision_workspace/packages/google_vision/tool/README.md

 For a quick intro into the use of Google Vision in a Flutter, take a look at the [`google_vision_flutter`](https://github.com/faithoflifedev/google_vision_workspace/tree/main/packages/google_vision_flutter) package and the [example](https://github.com/faithoflifedev/google_vision_workspace/tree/main/packages/google_vision_flutter/example) folder of the project's GitHub repository.

-If Flutter specific Google Vision Widget doesn't suite your requirements, then to work with Flutter it's usually necessary to convert an object that is presented as an `Asset` or a `Stream` into a `File` for use by this `google_vision` package.
+If Flutter specific Google Vision Widget doesn't meet your requirements, then to work with Flutter it's usually necessary to convert an object that is presented as an `Asset` or a `Stream` into a `File` for use by this `google_vision` package.
 This [StackOverflow](https://stackoverflow.com/questions/55295593/how-to-convert-asset-image-to-file) post gives an idea on how this can be accomplished.
 A similar process can be used for any `Stream` of data that represents an image supported by `google_vision`.
 Essentially, the Google Vision REST API needs to be able to convert the image data into its Base64 representation before submitting it to the Google server and having the `bytedata` available in the code makes this easier.

 ## Vision cli (google_vision at the command prompt)